-This course is designed for the arts professional designated to create the institutional disaster plan.
+This course is designed for the arts professional designated to create the institutional disaster plan for their organization.

 This course is delivered online in an asynchronous format.
 The course runs for eight weeks with disaster plan sections being written, discussed, and reviewed each week.
 Once registered, you will receive login information and access to a short training course which will get your acquainted with the software.

 Online registration now available for everyone through UK's Catalog!
 You do not have to be a student at the university to enroll through Catalog.
 Please ask about the promotional codes for both non-profits as well as educators before you register.

 - August 3 - September 25, 2020 - Registration Open Now!

 After enrollment and payment but prior to the start of a course, participants may request a deferral to the next available delivery of the same course.
 A maximum of three deferments may be requested.
 After three deferments, the participant forfeits the payment.
 Participants may request a deferral by emailing firstname.lastname@example.org.

 If a withdrawal from a course is requested prior to the start of a course, a refund (minus a 10% processing fee) will be granted.
 No refunds are granted after the start of the course.
 Participants may request a refund by emailing email@example.com.